Who we are

 Ngāi Tahu (Ngāti Kurī of Kaikōura), Waikato-Tainui (Ngāti Hauā/Ngāti Māhanga)

-He is currently a Director of Whale Watch Australia Pty Ltd and member of the Kaikōura Marine Guardians.
-He was the founding Chair of Destination Kaikōura, a past Director of Tourism Industry Aotearoa, and panel member on the Tourism Infrastructure Fund.
+He is currently a Director of Whale Watch Australia Pty Ltd. He was the founding Chair of Destination Kaikōura, is a past director of Tourism Industry Aotearoa, and was a panel member for the Tourism Infrastructure Fund.
+In 2018 he was awarded the ‘Outstanding Māori Business Leader Award’ at the University of Auckland’s Aotearoa Māori Business Leaders’ Awards.

 Colleen Neville